We may earn money or products from the companies mentioned in this post.

 - Watch your carbs.
 This was one thing I knew I needed to look at but made the mistake of going with a keto diet.
 Again, keto does not work for me.
 This is why: Why I don’t do keto anymore.
 You don’t need to follow any certain program to cut back on carbs, but my doctor recommends the Mediterranean Diet for me which I am following.
 Find what works for you.
 If you find you do better following a program, a great place to start is Paleo Grubs then adjust from there.
 Healthy, low-carb recipes.

 - Portions, portions, portions.
 This one is key.
 We tend to fill our plates and often our portions are 2 to 3 times what they should be.
 Rule of thumb, protein portion is the palm of your hand.

 - Choose healthy fats.
-The body needs fat to function but it’s better to choose fats from vegetable sources like olive oil and avocado verus butter and shortening.
+The body needs fat to function, but it’s better to choose fats from vegetable sources like olive oil and avocado versus butter and shortening.

 - Water.
 Water should probably be higher on the list.
 But since I’m always talking about how important water is, I wanted to focus on the other important points as well.
 Remember half your body weight in ounces of water daily.
 200 pounds equals 100 ounces of water.

 - Time your meals.
 It’s not just WHAT you eat, it’s when you eat it as well.
 It’s better to have heavier meals earlier in the day.
 Also try to avoid too much snacking throughout the day but especially after 3 p.m.

 - Try something new for exercise.
 Our bodies are such amazing machines that adapt to everything we ask them to do.
 Mix up your exercise routine.
 Add in hiking or biking in addition to your normal fitness classes.

 - Sleep.
 Insomnia is the worst enemy to a woman going through menopause.
 Starting today, decide what time you are going to climb in bed then start winding down 30 minutes before that time.